 Every year, we collect items for the essential needs of impoverished families and send them to the Philippines in Balikbayan boxes (see definition below).
 Most donors come by our office at 124 South 400 East, Suite 400, Salt Lake City to drop off their donations during the Balikbayan boxes drive (usually held for 2 days in the Spring and Fall).
-Others choose to make monetary donations online.
+Others choose to send a check or make monetary donations online.
 We also created a list of suggested items on Amazon that you can purchase and ship to our office in Salt Lake City.

 What is it?